LSU Partnerships Improve Hurricane Storm Surge Forecasts for Louisiana, Nation

 “The transdisciplinary aspect of our work goes beyond what you’d think of interdisciplinary research, bringing in experts from diverse fields,” Hagen said.
 “We take it a step further and involve the stakeholders, such as the CPRA and their flood gate operators.”

-In this way, Hagen argues, large research universities are uniquely well situated to tackle the complex challenges brought on by a constantly changing environment.
+In this way, Hagen argued, large research universities are uniquely well situated to tackle the complex challenges brought on by a constantly changing environment.
 Through its extension services and physical presence in every parish in Louisiana, LSU can work with public and private stakeholders as well as federal agencies.

 “What I will never forget,” said Twilley, thinking back to that day after Hurricane Katrina when decision makers from several agencies gathered to identify critical research needs for the state of Louisiana, “is that the first person that spoke was Pat Santos, who was the head of the Governor’s Office of Homeland Security and Emergency Protection at the time.
 He got up and blew that place away.
 He showed us the timeline of every decision he makes, and said, ‘I don’t care what your modeling does—if it doesn’t help me with my timeline, it’s not worth a pfft.’
 From that point on, our challenge was to build the operations piece to have detailed and accurate forecasting models available in time for local decisionmakers to be able to protect assets, infrastructure, and people.
 We had to make sure that what we put out served Pat Santos, and others like him.”